mhannum72/mylunch/README.md

   'Share a Meal' - allow users to send this to other folks.
 I will have to think about how to make this work.
 This would probably belong on the showattributes popup.
+  'Donate a Meal' - I'm going to share a portion of my profits with 'City Meals on Wheels', and other feed-the-hungry organizations.
+  'Meals on Wheels' - Best public slideshows?
+Not sure ..
+I want 'Fast Food' - recipes?
+  'Lunchbox' ?

 * So .. picturegrid, gridnav, showattributes, and carousel are very closely related.
 Even though I've taken care to make them 'separate', they need